 Research/compare over 240 pellet grills/smokers on sale today

 So you may be confused by my image caption above, why would it be normal for two pellet grills from the same brand in that case Traeger to have different amounts of temperature swing!?

-I say ‘typically’ because some PID controls fitted to some other brands of pellet grill are not quite as accurate and owners should expect a wider swing of around 10 degrees.
-Z Grills PID control panels and Expert Grills are two examples.
+I say ‘typically’ because some PID controls fitted to some other brands of pellet grills are not quite as accurate, and owners should expect a wider swing of around 10 degrees.

 Is Your Control Panel Time-Based Or PID?